cariad/hugo-ci/README.md

 For an easy life, I recommend:

 - Map your local source directory to `/src` in the container.
 - Map your local build directory to `/pub` in the container.
-This directory must exist.

 This sample script will take the current working directory as the source, and the `public` subdirectory as the build destination: